How to Plan Your Own Mennonite History Trip to Poland

 • Add locations and sites that are important to Mennonite history in general.
 There are churches, graveyards, houses, and other sites that may not be connected to your family directly, but are important to the Mennonite story in general.
 There are quite a few arcaded houses to see and many housebarns, a building tradition that Mennonites carried with them all the way to Canada.
 There is also the Olenderski museum near Torun, the museum in Nowy Dwor Gdanski, and the Maly Holender restaurant north of Nowy Dwor Gdanski.
 You will probably also want to visit the Malbork Castle and the Stuffhof Concentration Camp.
 There are many more spots in the area, which Erin will be blogging about.

-• Another thing I did was to go the Mennonite Heritage Village in Steinbach.
+• Another thing I did was go to the Mennonite Heritage Village in Steinbach.
 In the indoor permanent exhibit, I looked for any references to Poland/Prussia and added any locations that were mentioned to our itinerary.

 • Once I had a list of locations, I charted them using Google Maps.
 I pinned each location and then figured out a good route.
 Do not go to Poland with just a list of village names (or worse yet, just a list of ancestor’s names), not unless you have several weeks to explore.
 You need to figure out a route ahead of time if you’re trying to do this in a time-efficient manner.
 Oh, did I mention, if you do this on your own, you’re going to have to rent a car and drive?